Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Introduction

-Variational quantum algorithms work by first running a parameterized quantum circuit that encodes the problem of interest, measuring the expected value of some observable relevant to this problem, classically learning the parameters that minimize a cost function related to the expected value of the observable, and repeating until the process converges to some satisfactory value.
-See Fig. \ref{fig:myvqa}.
+VQAs are iterative algorithms, where each iteration runs a parameterized quantum circuit that encodes the problem of interest, measures the expected value of some observable relevant to this problem, and classically learns the parameters that minimize a cost function related to the expected value of the observable.
+These iterations are repeated until the process converges to some satisfactory value.
+See Fig. \ref{fig:myvqa} overleaf for an illustratioon.